silvacms/documentation/source/contents/views.rst

    in the *View* and your content would be the *Model*.

-Adding more views using the site layout
+Adding more pages using the site layout
 ---------------------------------------

-You can write a new page on your content using a ``silva.core.views.views.Page`` (alias to ``silvaviews.Page`` in the example below).
-Like for your view class, your page will have *only* to render the content HTML, and the layout will be added around it.
+You can write a new standalone :term:`page` on your content using a ``silva.core.views.views.Page`` (alias to ``silvaviews.Page`` in the example below).
+Like for your :term:`view` class, your :term:`page` will have *only* to render the content HTML, and the :term:`layout` will be added around it.

 Following the previous example given in :ref:`creating-a-default-view`, you can create a new page